awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-launchconfig.md

 `PlacementTenancy`  <a name="cfn-as-launchconfig-placementtenancy"></a>
 The tenancy of the instance, either `default` or `dedicated`\.
 An instance with `dedicated` tenancy runs in an isolated, single\-tenant hardware and can only be launched into a VPC\.
 You must set the value of this property to `dedicated` if want to launch dedicated instances in a shared tenancy VPC \(a VPC with the instance placement tenancy attribute set to default\)\.
-If you specify this property, you must specify at least one subnet in the `VPCZoneIdentifier` property of [AWS::AutoScaling::AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html)\.
+If you specify this property, you must specify at least one subnet in the `VPCZoneIdentifier` property of the [AutoScalingGroup](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html) resource\.
 For more information, see [Instance Placement Tenancy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-in-vpc.html#as-vpc-tenancy) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String